Distribution data supplied by the Ocean Biodiversity Information System (OBIS). To interrogate UK data visit the NBN Atlas.Map Help

 Biomass / Production

-Laboratory studies have shown that Corbula gibba are able to survive long periods at near anoxic conditions.
+Laboratory studies have shown that Varicorbula gibba are able to survive long periods at near anoxic conditions.
 After 57 days, 9 out of 14 specimens survived 10 -11°C and oxygen levels of 0.18 to 0.37 mg oxygen per dm³ (Christensen, 1970).

-Corbula gibba is a shallow burrowing bivalve with very short siphons (Yonge & Thompson, 1976).
+Varicorbula gibba is a shallow burrowing bivalve with very short siphons (Yonge & Thompson, 1976).
 When placed on their normal substratum, individuals extrude their thin long foot to a distance that may exceed the length of its shell (Yonge, 1946).
 The process of burrowing is very slow.
 For example, an individual 1 cm long took about 30 minutes to burrow below the surface.
 This is slow when compared to other bivalve species, for example Abra alba that can disappear below the surface in less than a minute.
-It is the stout rounded shell that makes slow progress into the substratum, whereas Abra alba has a much flattened shell and foot therefore slides quickly into the substrata (Yonge, 1946).
+It is the stout rounded shell that makes slow progress into the substratum, whereas Abra alba has a much flattened shell and foot, therefore, slides quickly into the substrata (Yonge, 1946).

 |Physiographic preferences||Open coast, Offshore seabed, Strait / sound, Estuary, Enclosed coast / Embayment|